 For the soupe:

-- Canned whole tomatoes: I prefer San Marzano here for their incredibly bright flavor.
+- Canned whole tomatoes: I prefer San Marzano tomatoes here for their incredibly bright flavor.

 - Onions, carrots and leeks: These are doing double duty as the aromatics in our broth and actual vegetables in the soup.
 The leeks make it very French, no?

-- Olive oil: To sauté the veggies and get us started
+- Extra virgin olive oil: To sauté the veggies and get us started.

 - Water: Yes, this is an ingredient.
-It is going to be our "stock."
+It is going to be our "broth."
 It will take on all the flavors of the vegetables.
 Easy and economical.

-- Black beans and cannelini beans: You can really use whatever canned beans you have.
+- Black beans and cannellini beans: You can really use whatever canned beans you have, I almost always have cannellini beans around.
 Chickpeas would be great, kidney beans, too.
 And if you just want to use one kind of bean, do that!

 - Spinach: Or another leafy green like kale or Swiss chard.
 Just get something green in there.